VUIIS/demo-singularity-matlab-fsl/README.md

 We copy input files to the output/working directory so we don't mess them up.
 This also is an opportunity to rename them to something consistent.
 It's very convenient to hard-code the filenames so we don't have to store and manipulate filenames in environment variables or the like.
+Also, this makes it easy to produce output files with consistent names - outputs of one pipeline may serve as inputs to another, and it's much easier to manage this if filenames are the same for every run, or at least consistent.

 We generally assume the output directory starts out empty and will not be interfered with by any other processes - this is true for XNAT/DAX, but